 Luckily, I’m good friends with a very talented portrait photographer, Tara Hughes.
 While we haven’t seen much of each other lately, we rented an apartment together at University and have stayed connected.
 (I still remember Tara’s all-night study sessions that somehow always involved a guitar and singing at around 3 am).

 Catching up with Tara while she took my photo really reduced my awkwardness.
-In fact, she’s so friendly and easy-going, that even if you don’t share memories of having a pet iguana, you’ll still be able to relax.
+In fact, she’s so friendly and easy-going, that even if you don’t share memories of your pet iguana, you’ll still be able to relax.

 Tara also had a few other tricks up her sleeve to help me feel relaxed.